slc-data/2021-datathon/README.md

   <summary>Click to expand!</summary>

 ### Description
-- Using the SAWS data set we minimized it to only include the medical center zip code (78229).
+- Using the SAWS data set we minimized it to only include the medical center zip code (78229) and the downtown zipcode (78205) as used for the street light sensor pilot.
 We will be using this focused SAWS data and using it in conjunction with the COSA Medical Center Air/Weather/Flood/Sound data set to see how the these affects water consumption in the area as well as one another.
 We will also be doing individual analysis on each data set.
 For the SAWS data set we aim to find the consumption based on the residential water consumption through the year.
 For the COSA Air Quality we want to see the quality throughout the days and weeks.

 ### Goals
 - Find out if there is a link between air quality and water consumption in the medical center